hotkit/tamarind/README.md

 # Tamarind #

 Tamarind is a functional reactive programming implementation (FRP) for modern C++.
-It is designed for use in a number of different environments including normal C++, Boost ASIO and Emscripten.
+It is designed for use in a number of different environments including normal C++, Boost ASIO and [Emscripten](emscripten.md).

 Tamarind is a header only library that requires a C++14 compiler.
 Initial versions of the library target push only streams.
 Once coroutines become available then Tamarind will implement pull streams using them.
+The new "STL v2" is also relevant for pull streams.

-## Obligatory counter example ##
+## Obligatory "counter" example ##

     #include <iostream>